-We offer Gold Open Access for monographs and thematic collections.
-Gold Open Access is not available for classroom texts, critical editions, or reference works.
-This therefore precludes our Past Imperfect, Companions, or Foundations series.
+We offer Gold and Hybrid Open Access for monographs and thematic collections.
+Gold Open Access is not available for classroom texts, critical editions, and some reference works.
+This therefore usually precludes our Past Imperfect or Foundations series.

-Hosting of Arc’s Open Access Volumes on Project MUSE
+Hosting of Arc’s Open Access Volumes on OAPEN

 Creative Commons Licence

 We recommend the CC BY-NC-ND licence, which we think is the most suitable Creative Commons licence for humanities monographs, and which many authors prefer.
 Alternatives are possible and we consider requests of funding agencies as well as the wishes of the author.
 The particular licence is agreed in the contract and specified on the copyright page of the publication.

 Gold Open Access article processing charges are applied to journal articles and book chapters using the same principles as explained above.

 Arc is happy for authors to post a pdf version of a chapter of a book or an article online, on a non-commercial site only (for example a personal website or institutional repository).

 Preprint versions of such material may be included in commercial sites such as academia.edu and ResearchGate.
 A preprint version is the version submitted to the press prior to peer-reviewing having taken place.